making a Planning Objection

 • Impact on major roads: Increased traffic will contribute to already congested key roads such as Water Lane, Chapel Lane, Knutsford Road and the A34.
 The Wilmslow Neighbourhood Plan says that larger developments in the area should consider the impact on the traffic flow in town

 • Safety: Pavements along Moor Lane are narrow and sloping, and an increase in traffic would reduce safety for pedestrians.
-The Bellway report mentions the lack of crossings and poor visibility at the site entrance.
 With the higher number of cars that will be on the roads, there is a particular concern for the high number of children walking to local schools in the morning.

 • Schools: Wilmslow High School is oversubscribed.
 17% of applicants did not get a place at Wilmslow High School last September.